 Inferring people's locations and movements.
 Our design suggests that the calendar will always know people's true locations.
-This is not always possible, and indeed it is unlikely given how people are often reluctant to specify all their schedule detail.
+This is not always possible, and indeed it is unlikely given how people are often reluctant to specify all their schedule details.
 Consequently we can infer people's locations by several means.
 First, we assume that a person's scheduled location is correct for the duration of an event.
 Second, we assume a 'default' location, e.g., a person would normally return to their office when an event is completed and no new event is scheduled for the near future.
-Third we can assume that there is a predictable rhythm and pattern to people's activities and locations [5], e.g., when they typically arrive and leave during the day, where they go for lunch, etc. Given this information, we can then show people moving to their 'default locations' when leaving a completed event.
-Of course, these inferred locations might not be correct all of the time.
+Third we can assume that there is a predictable rhythm and pattern to people's activities and locations [5], e.g., when they typically arrive and leave during the day, where they go for lunch, etc. We can use that as our defaults.
+Given this information, we can then show people moving to their 'default locations' when leaving a completed event.
+Of course, these inferred locations will not be correct all of the time.

 Addressing privacy concerns.
-As Palen pointed out, privacy issues exist in groupware calendar systems [14].
+As Palen pointed out, privacy issues exist in groupware calendar systems [13].
 We mitigate potential privacy issues in several ways.
 Our designed calendar only shows events that belong to a group of organizationally connected people.
 It also situates the display in their physical work places rather than a truly public space.
 We recognize that this may not be enough.
 Considerable group calendar research has to be done so as to identify and validate mechanisms to mitigate/avoid potential privacy problems.
 Some solutions include manual control of information disclosure, such as allowing people to 'hide' or 'show' their own event-attending trajectories or creating events that are only visible to a designated set of people.
+However, this is heavy-weight and likely will not suffice for many situations.
+This visualization needs to be complemented by others.
+Any visualization is good at some things, and bad at others.
+We do not expect SPALENDAR's mapping of time over geographic space to satisfy all calendar uses.
+In practice we would expect other visualizations - including traditional calendar views - to complement and work alongside the one outlined here.

 Multi-person scenario.
 We have not discussed what happens when two or more people are using SPALENDAR.
-However, we expect the set of actions to be a union of these people, albeit with tradeoffs that mask privacy-sensitive information (e.g., see Vogel et. al. [20]) while still adding to their collaboration.
+However, we expect the set of actions to be a union of these people, albeit with tradeoffs that mask privacy-sensitive information (e.g., see Vogel et. al. [19]) while still adding to their collaboration.